10 best IT asset management software (ITAM) 2025

 7. ManageEngine

-ManageEngine offers an integrated suite for network, system, application, and datacenter monitoring.
-Its Asset Explorer software is a web-based ITAM solution for monitoring network assets throughout their lifecycle.
+ManageEngine offers a suite of products that serve as an integrated network, system, application, and datacenter monitoring center.
+Its Asset Explorer software is a web-based ITAM solution that helps monitor network assets from planning through disposal.

 Key features

-• Auto-discovery: Identifies all hardware and software inventory across networks
+Auto-discovery and management of all hardware and software inventory deployed across networks.

 Pros